-The HERS testing program provides a clear measurement of the energy efficiency of a home.
+The HERS testing program provides a clear, unbiased measurement of the energy efficiency of a home.
 A HERS Rating is used to determine whether a home meets an acceptable building quality standard.
 It also provides useful information which can be used to improve the home’s heating and cooling efficiency and thereby lower its energy usage.
 HERS ratings can be applied to new or existing single family homes as well as multi-family homes.

 The HERS testing program is monitored by the Residential Energy Services Network or RESNET.
 RESNET is responsible for setting energy compliance standards.
 It also oversees the training and certification of individuals that are responsible for verifying that a home meets HERS testing requirements.
 Check out their HERS Index Video to learn more!

 Measuring the energy efficiency of a home got its start back in the early 1980’s.
 However it was not until 2006 that the current HERS Index was adopted as a way to compare one home’s efficiency rating to another.
 Since then, the acceptance and use of HERS ratings for energy code compliance has been inconsistent from one state to the next.
 That is beginning to change.

 With the new 2015 IECC (International Energy Conservation Code), HERS verification is now written into the code.
 With the new code, a maximum HERS Index Score will be a requirement of new home construction.
 The required score will be based on the climate zone in which home is constructed.
 In other words, the new home must be built to a very high energy efficiency standard and HERS testing will be used to prove it.

 Keep in mind that states can adopt energy code standards at their own pace and at this writing only a few states have adopted the new 2015 code.
 Use the link to follow to find the current energy code used for your state.